What We’re Looking For

 - 4 years of English

-- 4 years of Mathematics
+- 4 years of mathematics

-- 3-4 years of history and social sciences
+- 3-4 years of history/social science

 - 2-3 years of a foreign language

-- 3 years of lab sciences
+- 3 years of lab science

-- 1 year of creative arts
+- 1 year of fine arts

 We look not only at your performance in a challenging curriculum, but at the following criteria as well:

-- Counselor Report (first-year students only)
+- Secondary School Report (first-year students only).

-- Leadership, community service and work experience, and extracurricular involvements
+- Leadership, community service and work experience, and extracurricular involvements.

 The committee weighs all of these factors to make a prediction about an applicant’s potential for academic success at Lewis & Clark.
-We want to make sure that any student who has the opportunity to enroll at the College will have the tools they need to flourish in and enjoy our academic program.
+We want to make sure that any student who has the opportunity to enroll at the college will have the tools they need to flourish in and enjoy our academic program.

 The committee also looks for students who will contribute to our community – as musicians, leaders, athletes, or community service participants, just to name a few – while they are succeeding academically.
 Learn more about our Review Process here.